 - Both are simple to use.
 It only comes down to what YOU find easier to operate.

 - So TRY them OUT before buying a tripod.
 I hope I don’t need to stress too much again to try the locks of specific brand of tripods you are looking at the moment – and not at the type of lock of just any brand (they can really differ in quality significantly).

 - Why is it important that you like them?
-Simply, whenever you will want to extend or collapse the tripod legs, you will need to use them (and that will happen a lot).
+Simply, whenever you will want to extend or collapse tripod legs, you will need to use them (and that will happen a lot).
 It should be easy and they should feel comfortable to you.
-Imagine to open (and close) 9 locks each time you want to extend (and close) the tripod (if having a 3-section tripod; 4-section tripod have even 12 locks) while hating it!
+Imagine to open (and close) 9 locks each time you want to extend (and close) a tripod (if having a 3-section tripod; 4-section tripod have even 12 locks) while hating it!

-- The descriptions of the locks (pros and cons) are general and may not be relevant to all manufacturers.
+- The descriptions of locks (pros and cons) are general and may not be relevant to all manufacturers.